NEW: Parents were killed, their three sons ran for their lives

 “The road was on fire and every house was engulfed in flames.
 I thought she’d be standing in the driveway.”

-Since then, he's been trying to find out what happened to Constance and their daughters, Chloe, 12, and Lily, 9.
-He said authorities haven't been able to find them.
+Since then, he’s been in a shelter in Pigeon Forge, trying to find out what happened to Constance and their daughters, Chloe, 12, and Lily, 9.
+He said authorities haven’t been able to find them.